DriverCheck Inc. FAQ

 + For all services/appointments:

-• Always ensure that you arrive to your appointment with government issued photo identification.
+• Always ensure that you arrive to your appointment with physical government issued photo identification.
+Digital ID’s will not be accepted.

 • If you do not attend your scheduled appointment, this will result in a no-show fee.
 Please ensure to communicate with DriverCheck (if you scheduled the appointment) or your employer if you are not able to make your appointment.